fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You can faithfully implement others’ designs and make good decisions about layout, typography, and color when needed (but you definitely don’t need to be an expert designer or have illustration skills!)
 * You can build high quality user interaction with intuitive prompts, modals, clear buttons, etc, spotting and fixing UI problems as you go.
 * You could design straight to code if needed, and while your own design choices don’t have to look fancy or highly polished (authentic is often better!) the result should be crafted, professional and ready to put in front of millions of people.
-* You are versed in current product innovations, messaging apps, social media, UI/UX, and design.
+* You are familiar with current product innovations, messaging apps, social media, UI/UX, and design.
-* You understand rapid prototyping and release, user adoption, and user testing, and you can navigate cost/benefits analysis of various technical solutions, languages, devops, and architecture-based decisions.
+* You understand rapid prototyping and release, user adoption, and user testing, and you can navigate cost/benefits analysis of various technical solutions, languages, and architecture-based decisions.
 * You can think on your feet, be organized, optimize project plans and workload, manage/delegate the different pieces of projects and user growth.
 * You enjoy a fast-paced environment and can pivot quickly and as needed to make changes based on changing outside requirements.
 * You like brainstorming ways to simplify the scope of a project to fit a given timeline (e.g. if the team asks for something crazy/hard, maybe there’s a much easier way to achieve a similar result) and you’re always looking for those kinds of lovely simplifications.